AERobert/Blind-Origami/masubox.md

 ## step 3
-Form three walls of the box
+Finish the box

 ### 3.1 Lift the east and west portions of the grid to form two walls.
 (You should have a a shape resembling a long and short print letter u, with two 4 by 1 walls on either side, and a two by 4 base)

-### 3.2\
+### 3.2
 Feel along the southern triangle, locate the two right triangles on each side, pinch these together with the east and west walls.
-(The box should now have 3 walls, with two triangular flaps where the walls meat)
+(The box should now have 3 walls, with two triangular flaps where the walls meet)

-###
+### 3.3
-3.3 repeat the previous two steps on the northern triangle.
+repeat the previous two steps on the northern triangle.
 (Your masu box should now be done! with four walls and four flaps securing them)